 This website provides details of distance learning external programmes provided by the Western Orthodox Academy in the United Kingdom and open to students worldwide.
 These programmes lead to diploma awards made by the Western Orthodox Academy and to overseas, non-United Kingdom degree awards made by the Western Orthodox University on the basis of its incorporation in the Commonwealth of Dominica.
-In addition, through a dual degree programme, graduates of the Western Orthodox University can obtain a reciprocal (non-UK) degree from the Universidad Panamericana (UPA), Costa Rica, the Universidad Empresarial de Costa Rica or City University, Cambodia.
+In addition, through a dual degree programme, graduates of the Western Orthodox University can obtain a reciprocal (non-UK) degree from the Universidad Panamericana (UPA), Costa Rica, the Universidad Empresarial de Costa Rica (UNEM), City University, Cambodia, or the Universidad San Juan de la Cruz, Costa Rica (USJDLC).
 The website also gives details of distance and blended learning programmes offered via affiliated campuses in Africa and Asia that lead to Western Orthodox University awards, and explains the history, research and archival work of the University.

 Both the Western Orthodox University and the Western Orthodox Academy have since 6 August 1977 been formally united with the Apostolic Episcopal Church, a worldwide Continuing Anglican jurisdiction founded in 1925 and recognized by the Statutes of the State of New York, USA, since 1932.
 The Western Orthodox University and the Western Orthodox Academy are both accredited by the Anglican Association of Colleges and Schools, the umbrella body for the educational institutions of the Apostolic Episcopal Church, and hold a number of other recognitions.